kishan254/KIshan_portfoliopro/README.md

 ### Root terminal
 - npm install

+### TroubleShoot

+in client -> npm audit fix then cd .. to go back to the root terminal of the project

 ## Usage

 In order to use this app, you will need to understand the following;